Scoot App

 AI Agents

-I designed two main agents at Scoot - the first one, seen below called “Emily” was meant to replace the traditional help center and to field customer support requests.
+I designed two main agents at Scoot - The first one, seen below called “Emily” was meant to replace the traditional help center and to field customer support requests.
 This involved training a model and giving it all of the product, and help articles and data it needed in order to effectively help customers both learn about scoot, and get the most out of their scoot experience.
 I created a “help center” UI experience, as well as an in-app “support bot” experience.

-The second Agent I designed was a way for marketing and sales leaders to query all of the conversational data from all of the meetings and events hosted on Scoot for their organization.
+The second agent I designed was a way for marketing and sales leaders to query all of the conversational data from all of the meetings and events hosted on Scoot for their organization.
 This proved to be a major selling point for customers wanted to move a large percentage of their sales funnel touch points into scoot.

-Read the complete case study on this design here.
+Read the complete case study here.

 Events